google/yaricv32/README.md

 ## FPGA synthesis and flashing

-Make sure that the breakout board is connected to the host PC.
+Make sure that the breakout board is connected to the host PC and configured for SRAM programming.
 Flashing the bitstream on the FPGA can be done by invoking:

 ```